Permission to fly in restricted areas

 Flying with drones in restricted areas

 Since 2021, the European Commission's Implementing Regulation (EU) 2019/947 on the rules and procedures for the operation of unmanned aircraft applies.
 However, the regulation does not regulate the operation or use of unmanned aircraft in restricted areas.
-Unmanned aerial vehicles, from drones to model airplanes, may not be flown in restricted areas without a flight permit.
+Unmanned aerial vehicles, from drones to model airplanes, may not be flown in restricted areas without a permission.

 The fee is charged regardless of whether the application results in a favorable decision or a rejection.